 The second part that determines the sale price is various features of each lot, its location, size, amount of existing development on it and other factors like view.
 In the case of the less expensive lots, like the ones located in the Plantation

 We believe, and research supports our claim, that the value of Common Land is far greater because of all the resources it avails to the Community when owned by the entire Community versus sub dividing this land into 15 acre private parcels.
-Our narrative on Value presents more detail on land value in our area and current research on the value of community owned property.
-Building Value
+Our narrative on Building Value may help you get a better perspective on future equity development.

 The prices were determined by ourselves in consultation with local realtors, banks, attorneys and considerable review of land sales in the area.